 Unfortunately, github.com/riscv-software-src/riscv-unified-db is not REUSE compliant and does not fully adopt the recommendations to make software licensing easy for humans and machines alike.
 Have a look at our tutorial to learn about the three simple steps to become REUSE compliant.

-To add the badge to your project's README.md
+To add the badge to your project's README.md file,

 use the following snippet: